Tristannn1337/Ivory/README.md

 2. A market for **buying and selling** Validator Bonds with **Ivory Bazaar** .
 3. A **tokenized fund** of Validator Bonds with **Ivory Parade**.

-### IVRY
+## 1. Ivory Ink
 Emphasis on cryptoeconomics is placed on Ivory Ink to ensure the highest level of security possible.
 Ivory Ink involves no DAO, no protocol token, and the contracts are not upgradable.
 Ivory Ink is designed with the intention of being the bedrock and minimum viable protocol around which other protocol features can be built which will involve a DAO, a protocol token, and may invovle upgradable contracts.
-That said, it is the sincere intention behind the entire design to minimize the influence and necessity of these 3rd parties.

-Token Intentions:
--   **Reputation**: Operators may pay IVRY to create and update their Ivory Bazaar NFT profile.
--   **Curation**: Assign and adjust bond-term-derived quality ratings in Ivory Bazaar.
--   **Governance**: Ivory Parade Fund management.
--   **Growth**: Fund development of the protocol, reward early adopters, and incentivise community participation.

-DAO Intentions:
--   **TODO**

-## 1. Ivory Ink
-Node Operator creates a **Validator Bond NFT** with terms they desire(principal, maturity, APR) by making their validator deposits through the Ivory Ink dApp.
+Using Ivory Ink, a Node Operator creates a **Validator Bond NFT** with terms they desire(principal, maturity, APR) by making their validator deposits through the Ivory Ink dApp.
 This sends their validator into the activation queue and issues the NFT to the Node Operator.
 Upon validator exit and withdrawal, the validator balance is released back into Ivory Ink and portioned out between the NFT bondholder and the Node Operator.
 -   To enforce liquidity for the bondholder, Ivory Ink penalizes operators who exit their bonded validator too early or too late.
 -   To reduce validator churn on the network, bond terms may be renewed by the bondholder before maturity.